-FIGURE 10 - TOTAL INTERNAL CAPITAL AND INTERNAL CAPITAL REQUIREMENTS
+FIGURE 9 - TOTAL INTERNAL CAPITAL AND INTERNAL CAPITAL REQUIREMENTS

 For the entire time period of the projection, internal capital levels are higher than the internal capital requirements, thus highlighting the fact that internal capital is adequate to cover the significant risks to which the Group is exposed.
-The quantification, by risk typology, reveals, for the year 2020, a value of internal capital requirements of 883 million euros and a level of internal capital in the amount of 1,593 million euros.
+The quantification, by risk typology, reveals, for the year 2020, a value of internal capital requirements of 971 million euros (874 million euros in the previous ICAAP) and a level of internal capital in the amount of 1,776 million euros (1,621 million euros in the previous ICAAP).